-By virtue of their interest in the shares of the Company, Dato' Seri Mun Weng Sum, Mun Li Choo and Lim Soo Hee are also deemed to have interests in the shares of all its subsidiary companies to the extent the Company has an interest.
+By virtue of their interest in the shares of the Company, Dato' Seri Mun Weng Sum and Mun Li Choo are also deemed to have interests in the shares of all its subsidiary companies to the extent the Company has an interest.

-Other than as disclosed above, according to the register of Directors' shareholdings, the Directors in office at the end of the financial period did not hold any interest in shares in the Company or its subsidiaries during the financial period.
+Other than as disclosed above, according to the register of Directors' shareholdings, the Directors in office at the end of the financial year did not hold any interest in shares in the Company or its subsidiaries during the financial year.